 We carefully select exceptional males outside our blood lines to match with our girls.
 Each match of dam to sire seeks the best in health, temperament and conformation.
-Our dams, and the sires we select, have generations of documented health testing on public registries (www.offa.net).
-All our puppies are free whelped (no c-sections) in our home.
-The result is healthier puppies with the best start to be best companions for you.
+Our dams, and the sires we select, have generations of documented health testing on public registries (www.ofa.org).
+All our puppies are free whelped in our home.
+The result is healthier puppies with the best start to life, to be the best companions for you.
 We crate train, start beginners leash training, and winter weather permitting, we start initial potty training.
-We place our puppies at 12 weeks old.
+We keep our puppies until they are 12 weeks old.
 This ensures initiation of vaccine protocols as well as early socialization with a flow of new people, places and things, to set the conditions for the best physical and mental health we can give your puppy to transition to your family.

-- Puppies are checked by our veterinarian before they go to their new homes.
+- Are checked by our veterinarian the week prior to going to their new homes.

-- Puppies are microchipped for their identification, security and safety.
+- Are microchipped (ISO compliant radio frequency transponder) for identification, security and safety.

-- Puppies are sold with a CKC Non-Breeding Agreement and our own companion contract.
+- All our puppies are sold with a Non-Breeding contract.
 We want you to know what you can expect of us and equally, what we expect of you.

 - Parents and lineage are generations of American, Canadian and European Champions.
 We use the adage “The best or nothing” when it comes to our breeding choices.